Title XVI Supplemental Security Income (SSI)

 SSI Applications

-An application for SSI Benefits is made at any time for a potentially eligible child or youth who enters the foster care system as a court dependent under the supervision of the DFCS, or a ward under the supervision of JPD.
+An application for SSI Benefits is made at any time for a potentially eligible child or youth who enters the foster care system as a court dependent under the supervision of the Department of Family and Children's Services (DFCS), or a ward under the supervision of Juvenile Probation Department (JPD).
+This provision extends to dependent non-related legal guardianships (NRLG).

-When the child or youth is currently receiving SSI benefits and becomes a dependent or a ward of the court, the SWC with the assistance of the assigned SW/PO must complete an application to become the ARP of those benefits.
-Additionally, when a FC EW discovers a court dependent or ward is receiving SSI the FC EWs must begin completing the SSA-11-BK and submit it to the SWC for completion.
-The SWC will finish the application to become the ARP.
+When the child receiving SSI benefits becomes a dependent or a ward of the court, the Analyst, with the assistance of the assigned SW/PO, will complete an application to become the authorized representative payee (ARP) of those benefits.
+Additionally, when an FC EW discovers a court dependent or ward is receiving SSI, the EW must begin completing the SSA-11-BK and submit it to the Analyst for completion.
+The Analyst will finish the application to become the ARP.

 SSA considers a child disabled if: